praetoriandigital/cub-java/README.md

 The integration with Cub can be done:
 * with direct API usage.
 * with [cub widget](https://github.com/praetoriandigital/cub-docs) integration.
-It allows using already implemented functionality about user registration/login/logout/profile data and more.
+It allows the use of already implemented functionalities for user registration/login/logout/profile data and more.

 In both cases, you have set up webhook endpoint to keep data in sync.